By Marcin Wojtyczka

 - Put out an anchor and wait for the tide to rise unless a strong onshore wind is blowing, in which case you must call for help.
 A grounded boat should be allowed to lie on the side away from the water otherwise she may be flooded by the incoming tide

 - Try to heel and rock the boat or spin her away from the shore by backing the jib or kedging off.
-To induce heel, you can sit on opened boom or lead the main halyard to an anchor or moored boat
+To induce heel, you can sit on an opened boom or lead the main halyard to an anchor or moored boat

 Towing